turingschool/curriculum-site/module2/projects/hang_in_there/index.md

 **By EOD on Kick Off Day:**

 * Read the entire project spec and rubric.
 Post questions in slack.
-* Add your project manager as a collaborator to your forked repository.
+* Add your Instructor as a collaborator to your forked repository.

 </section>

 <section class="dropdown">